Alobal123/diplomka/README.md

 ## Abstract

 We compiled set of publicly available neural networks for classification of 3D models.
 The code works with ModelNet40 and ShapeNetCore datasets which are also available online.
-This is a manual explaining how to convert datasets, train and test these networks.
+This is a manual explaining how to convert the datasets, train and test these networks.

 ## Requirements